kakilian/red-nose-rebels/README.md

 ### Reindeer Cards and Game Screen

 - **Reindeer cards:** Each card is a button with an image, name, and styling.
-I added custom colors and effects.
+We added custom colors and effects.
 Each button holds a `data-reindeer` attribute so the game knows which reindeer was chosen.
 Hovering enlarges and rotates the image, and the card changes from white to a purple gradient.
 Clicking keeps it highlighted.
 - **Game screen organization:**
   - **Top area:** Shows the chosen reindeer and the "Spin the Dice" button.
   - **Racing tracks:** Two horizontal tracks (player and Rudolph) with tokens moving step by step.